Zephaniah Chapter 1

 This is speaking of consulting the stars for answers.
 We call this horoscope reading today.
-They worshipped the sun, moon, and stars, rather than God who created the sun, moon, and stars.
+They worshiped the sun, moon, and stars, rather than God who created the sun, moon, and stars.
 “Malcham” was the national idol of the Ammonites.
 This Malcham was the same as Molech.

-God’s people had stopped looking to God and started worshipping the false gods of the people around them.
-The sad thing is that some of them still went through the formality of worshipping God.
+God’s people had stopped looking to God and started worshiping the false gods of the people around them.
+The sad thing is that some of them still went through the formality of worshiping God.
 They included God, as if there were many gods.
 God will not be God to anyone who has other gods.
 He will be the only One, or He will not be your God.

 Zephaniah 1:6 “And them that are turned back from the LORD; and [those] that have not sought the LORD, nor inquired for him.”

 Zephaniah lastly mentioned those who had at first heeded calls to repentance but later had willfully turned away.

 This is speaking of back-sliders, when it says that are turned back from God.
 The last part of this verse, also speaks of those who have never sought God at all.
 They are not interested in hearing about God.
 I guess they would be atheists, who do not believe God exists.
 In very plain language, they are the lost.